opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/blockstorage_volume_attach_v2.md

 appropriate final connection.
 However, if used correctly, this has the flexibility to be able to attach OpenTelekomCloud Block Storage volumes to non-OpenTelekomCloud resources.

-## Import

-It is not possible to import this resource.